Follow

 windows local user and group applet add or remove users

 Advanced users can use the Command Prompt to update permissions.
-You must open Windows Terminal to run these commands.
+You must open Windows Terminal as an administrator to run these commands.

 To add a user via Command Prompt: